B&H Airlines: Early years

+The airline was founded as Air Bosna in May 1994 and officially registered on 12 August.
+The carrier initially experienced great difficulties because of the nation's tumultuous political situation.
+Flight operations began two years later, on 15 August 1996, using ad hoc leased aircraft.
+Regularly scheduled flights were launched on 19 February of the following year and stabilized after the Paris political agreements in December.

-The airline was founded on 12 August 1994 as Air Bosna.
-In the autumn of 2003, the airline ceased operations due to inability to repay its debt.
-It remained defunct until May 2004, when the Government of the Federation of Bosnia and Herzegovina promised to revive it.
-In June 2005, it restarted operations as B&H Airlines, operating a pair of ATR-72 aircraft.
+In September 2003, the airline ceased all operations due to its inability to repay its debts.
+It remained idle until May 2004, when the Government of the Federation of Bosnia and Herzegovina promised to revive it.
+In June 2005, it restarted operations, operating a pair of leased ATR-72 aircraft.
+Scheduled flights were restarted one month later.

-In late 2007, the Bosnian government announced it was to sell shares in B&H Airlines.
-On 23 February 2008, it was reported that Turkish Airlines was in negotiations to buy the airline, and on 30 March 2008, Croatia Airlines was also interested in a stake.
+Exactly a year later, its corporate name was changed to B&H Airlines.
+In late 2007, the Bosnian government announced it would sell its shares in the airline.
+On 23 February 2008, it was reported that Turkish Airlines was in negotiations to buy the airline, and on 30 March 2008, Croatia Airlines was also reported to be interested in a stake.
 The government of the Federation of Bosnia and Herzegovina also invited Comintel and MyAir (in addition to Turkish Airlines and Croatia Airlines) to recapitalise the airline.

 Bids were received from Turkish Airlines, Malaysia's Comintel Corporation and a Jordanian consortium, which included Royal Jordanian.
 On 29 October 2008, the Bosnian government announced that Turkish Airlines had been picked as the best bidder in an auction for B&H Airlines shares.
 Turkish Airlines proposed to sub-lease B&H Airlines two Boeing aircraft, if requested by the airline, and in return for 49% of the shares of the company, covered the lease payments of the Boeing aircraft and participated in capital increase decisions.
 However, in June 2012, Turkish Airlines ended the joint venture following which the government of Bosnia and Herzegovina gave the airline a cash injection of €3.5 million.